 - The Hawaii Chapter of the American Recorder Society meets on the third Monday of the month at the Honolulu Academy of Arts Center at Linekona, 11 Victoria St., Honolulu.
 Email: email@example.com.

 - The Waimea Consort performs Renaissance and contemporary madrigals and other vocal music a cappella several times a year and rehearses weekly on Wednesdays.
-Email: firstname.lastname@example.org.
+Email Pat Perez at firstname.lastname@example.org

-- West Hawaii Recorders meets on the first Saturday of every month at various locations.
-For latest information email: email@example.com.
+-West Hawaii Recorders meets on the first Monday of every month at various locations.
+For latest information email Marilyn Bernhardt at email@example.com

 Weekly programs dedicated to Medieval, Renaissance and Baroque music may be heard on KHPR 88.1 Honolulu, KKUA 90.7 Wailuku, and KANO 91.1 Hilo.
 Program listings and live streaming at www.hawaiipublicradio.org: